hiloni25/PlayBook_HCI/readme.md

 ## Introduction

-> This is a website which will help user to create an event and join events for different sports.
+> This is a website which will help user to create an event and join events for different sports or view different sports related news.

 ## Installation

-> Clone this repository and run
+> Clone this repository and run(Can run on visual Studio)

 npm install

-Then run the below one to seed the DB:

-npm seed

 Then run

-npm start
+npm run dev
 ```

 goto your browser

-and visit localhost:3000 and start booking and playing!
+and visit localhost:3000/ and start using our website

 Note:

-You should have mongoDB installed and started for this application to work correctly.
+For using database you need to add a .env file with mongodb url in it

+For viewing and using our deployed website-  https://playbook2.herokuapp.com/